Expat Tips: Find Yourself a Tandem Partner

 When looking for a tandem partner, it’s often best to find someone who has similar interests to you, that way you can talk about familiar ground and it will be like meeting up with any other friend.
 If you’re messaging someone online, in your opening conversation mention your favorite movie or a hobby of yours so the other person gets a good idea about what you’re like.
 Another important thing is to find someone with a similar weekly schedule as you.
 This might seem obvious, but it would be a shame to put in all that effort for a quick 15-minute chat.

-Lastly, it is very important to find someone whose language skills in the target language are on a similar level as yours.
+Lastly, for a fair exchange, it is very important to find someone whose foreign language skills are at a similar level to your skills in your target language.
 A tandem exchange works best when you already have the foundations of the language but want to improve.
 This means you should already know how to form sentences and have a general vocabulary.
 If you don’t, you might find you can’t communicate at all!